mudl0rd/mudl0rd.github.io/_posts/2020-08-25-Keygenning d2k2 Crackme 4.md

 The rest of the code is some more maths on the XORed value as well as a jump to a unknown memory location.
-One interesting memory location is 0x00401193 which sets a serial box to the text buffer which is altered near the JMP's location.
+One interesting memory location is ```0x00401193``` which sets a serial box to the text buffer which is altered near the JMP's location.

-After some experimenting at the JMP location, I found 0xFFFFE479 is the hex value of the jump.
-To get EDI to be that value though, the ASCII characters need to form a sum which is 0xFFFFE479 XORed by 0x8EF21BD using the algorithm shown early.
+After some experimenting at the JMP location, I found ```0xFFFFE479``` is the hex value of the machine code of the JMP instruction jump to where the serial verification message is shown .
+To get EDI to be that value though, the ASCII characters need to form a sum which is ```0xFFFFE479``` XORed by ```0x8EF21BD``` using the algorithm shown earlier.

 To do this I wrote a small bruteforcer to run through ASCII strings until that value is met, using the method the crackme uses to calculate the rolling sum: